brownplt/B2T2/README.md

 You may, if you wish, refer to this repository in *addition*, but please do refer to the above paper.

-## What Makes Our Benchmark Good?
+## What Makes B2T2 Good?

-We think B2T2 is reasonably good because it is fair, comprehensive, concise, and realistic.
+B2T2 strives to be fair, comprehensive, concise, and realistic:

-**Fairness**.
-A benchmark would be unfair if it was designed to favor some type systems.
-We collected operators from untyped languages, and we don't "own" a type system for tables, so there is no obvious problem when it comes to fairness.
+- **Fairness**.
+A benchmark would be unfair if it was designed to favor some type systems over others.
+Since B2T2 combines operators from untyped languages and we (its authors) don't currently "own" a type system for tables, there is no obvious problem when it comes to fairness.

-**Comprehensiveness**.
+- **Comprehensiveness**.
 A benchmark would be incomprehensive if it left out things that are obviously important.
-We have investigated widely used programming media, and also some educational materials.
-So we have made reasonable effort in including everything one would need in a realistic setting.
+B2T2 draws from several widely-used programming media and also some educational materials in an effort to cover all the bases.

-**Conciseness**.
-Although we tried to be comprehensive, we also wanted to keep the benchmark within a reasonable size.
+- **Conciseness**.
+Although we tried to be comprehensive, we also wanted to keep B2T2 within a reasonable size.
 So we kept important things but also compressed them.
 For example, if an operation is equivalent to a composition of other operations, the composition is not included.

-**Realistic**.
-We got operations from real libraries.
+- **Realistic**.
+An unrealistic benchmark would address synthetic or hypothesized use-cases rather than real ones.
+B2T2 draws from existing libraries to satisfy real needs.

 Future changes to B2T2 will be made with these perspectives in mind.